If you ever worry about how to best support clients with impulsive behaviors and dysregulated emotions…

 Date and Length:

-Register with Behavioral Tech for the DBT Skills Training Class for 3 month access.
+Register with Behavioral Tech for the DBT Skills Training Class for 3 month access (or if you want more time, register for 6 month access for only $50 more).
 We will send you the info for receiving the student discount.
 This training supplements the in-depth DBT skills study class below.
 You will study the DBT skills manual (2015 edition), this skills training class, and meet with us online for monthly Q&A.

-Description: A study of the skills in the first Skills Training Manual for Treating Borderline Personality Disorder and how to lead a skills training group
+Description: A study of the skills in the first Skills Training Manual for Treating Borderline Personality Disorder and how to lead a skills training groups

 In-Depth DBT Skills Study with Music Therapy Applications